Find a resource

 The Open Notebook

 "The Open Notebook offers a paid, part-time fellowship program for early-career science journalists.
 During the course of this fellowship, fellows work with a mentor to plan, report, and write articles for publication at The Open Notebook and become part of the TON editorial team.
 This one-year program offers fellows the opportunity to explore their career interests and passions and to sharpen their skills as part of a talented, supportive, diverse community of past and present fellows and mentors.
 This fellowship is made possible through the generous support of the Burroughs Wellcome Fund, which has supported this program since 2012."
-For the 2025 cohort, the remote, part-time fellowship will begin on February 24, 2025, and includes a stipend of $6,600.
-Applications are due October 31, 2024.
+The next remote, part-time fellowship begins February 23, 2026, and includes a stipend of $6,600.
+Applications were due October 31, 2025.
+Applications for the 2027 fellowship will open in late September 2026.

 Workshop